-Recover from the flu — or just escape from the winter brrrrs — with the warm, healing comfort of onion and shredded egg soup, with lots of ginger, lemon, and dark leafy greens.
+Recover from the flu — or just escape from the winter brrrrs — with the warm, healing comfort of shredded egg soup, with lots of ginger, lemon, and dark leafy greens.
 Gentle to the tummy, but loaded with nutrients that will help get you back on your feet, stat!

 When I was a wee little Soupie, getting the flu really sucked.
 It’s scary for a kid, when things that are normally contained neatly on the inside want to come out in alarming ways.
 (Actually, that sucks for adults, too, lol.)
 The only thing that made it all bearable was knowing what was on the other side of all the yuckiness: ice ice cold fizzy ginger ale, and a perfectly toasted piece of bread topped with a soft-boiled egg, sliced in half so the gooey yolk went everywhere.

 Mom of Soupie really knew how to take care of things, and to this day, I associate eggs with renewal and feeling better and being happy for good health in the vague way that kids only know how to express by jumping exuberantly on the bed.

 While we’re having a fairly mild winter so far in this little dot of the Midwest, we’re not being spared from illness.
 Long-simmering colds and stomach bugs are taking down entire schools, one at a time.

 Which got me thinking about the foods that bring me back to life when I’ve been smacked down by one or the other.